Wally Downes

-Walter John Downes (born 9 June 1961) is an English professional football manager and former player who played as a midfielder.
-He is currently manager of Gibraltar Football League side Lions Gibraltar.
+Walter John Downes (born 9 June 1961) is an English professional football manager and former player who is currently the manager of Gibraltar Football League side Lions Gibraltar.

-As a footballer, Downes played the majority of his career for Wimbledon as well as shorter spells with Newport County, Sheffield United and Hayes.
-He was the manager of Brentford between 2002 and 2004.
+As a midfielder, Downes played the majority of his career for Wimbledon as well as shorter spells with Newport County, Sheffield United and Hayes.
+He was previously the manager of Brentford between 2002 and 2004 and AFC Wimbledon between 2018 and 2019.

 Early and personal life

 Downes was born in Hammersmith, London.
 He is the nephew of former world middleweight boxing champion Terry Downes.

 Playing career

 Downes started out as an apprentice with Wimbledon and was their first ever full-time Football League apprentice.
 He is often cited as being the main instigator of the Crazy Gang spirit at the club, as it rose from the Fourth to the First Division inside a decade.
 In 1979, aged 17 he scored on his league debut against Barnsley and went on to make over 200 appearances for Wimbledon, usually as a midfielder.

 In 1988, he left to join his mentor and former Wimbledon manager Dave Bassett at Sheffield United, but his career for his new club was severely limited by a number of serious injuries, and also by a poor disciplinary record, getting sent off twice in his nine appearances.